zrythm/zrythm/doc/user/tracks/track-types.rst

 they are explained further in their own sections.

 MIDI Track
-  A Track that contains regions holding MIDI notes.
+  A Track that contains regions containing MIDI notes.
 It also has automation lanes for automating its components.